docker-archive/dcus-hol-2016/docker-datacenter/README.md

 In this particular example, the **nginx_server** container is running on the **node--1** node with an IP of 10.0.18.23- However, this is the private IP address of the node and you will not be able to use this address to connect to the web server.
 Locate the public IP, or public DNS name, of the node from the lab details you received (each lab machine you have will have a public and priave IP and DNS).

-- Go to your web browser and enter the public IP or public DNS name of the node that the **nginx_server** container is running on.
+- Go to your web browser and enter the hostname of the node that the **nginx_server** container is running on.

 You will see the NGINX welcome page.